- Coronavirus | Belgian measures for businesses

 All Belgian registered businesses (both companies and self-employed individuals) are entitled to these measures if it can be shown that they have incurred nuisance from the spreading of the Coronavirus and the correlating measures, which can be either direct (e.g. significant decrease in turnover) or indirect (as a consequence of a chain-reaction, e.g. partner companies suspending business).
 Companies that are in structural financial distress (i.e. companies already facing financial difficulties prior to the Corona outbreak in Belgium) can in principle not benefit from these measures.

 The support measures consist of (i) a further deferral of payment, (ii) a waiver of late payment interest and (iii) a waiver of late payment fines.
 These measures can be requested for VAT, wage withholding tax, corporate income tax, personal income tax, and legal entities tax.
 A company can request to apply (one or more of) these measures using a form specifically issued for this purpose and should submit a separate request for each individual debt.
 The form can be found on the website of the Federal Tax Authorities here.
 In principle, a request can only be lodged after the receipt of assessment notice or a request for payment.
-Application of these measures should, in any case, be requested on 30 June 2020 at the latest.
+Application of these measures has been extended to 31 December 2020.

 It should be noted that these supportive measures are conditional upon the timely, correct and complete filing of the relevant tax return.
 Hence, it is of utmost importance that the relevant tax formalities (e.g. VAT return, income tax return) are duly and timely complied with.
 In this respect, the Tax Authorities have announced a general extension of the filing deadline (see below).

-In addition to the above, measures are also announced at the regional levels.
+In addition to the above, various measures are also announced at the regional levels.

 The Flemish Government has, for example, announced that the road tax collection for the assessment year 2020 is postponed for legal entities by four months.
 Assessment notices sent as from 26 March onwards will immediately show a payment term of six months (instead of the usual two months).
 For assessment notices that were sent recently and on which a payment term of two months is mentioned, the taxpayer may add four months.
 No new late payment interest will be charged for that period.
 Self-employed persons can flexibly request a payment plan and, if necessary, a waiver of interest on late payments.
 In addition, the assessment notices with respect to immovable property tax (onroerende voorheffing / précompte immobilier) which are usually issued in May will be sent out as from September 2020 for legal entities.
 This means de facto that the payment of immovable property tax is deferred for approximately four months for companies active in the Flemish Region.
 Self-employed persons can flexibly request a payment plan and, if necessary, a waiver of interest on late payments.
 In the meantime, the Flemish Government has also exceptionally given the municipalities the opportunity to adjust the surcharges for the immovable property tax.
 As a result of this, the assessment notices for immovable property tax can at the earliest be sent out at the end of June whereas these notices are generally issued at the end of April/beginning of May.
 This means that the immovable property tax is also deferred for non-legal entities, be it for approximately a two-month period.

-In the Walloon region, all (regional) tax payments are suspended as the deadlines will be extended by the period corresponding to the crisis.
+In the Walloon region the regional tax payments are for example suspended as the deadlines will be extended by the period corresponding to the crisis and the registration duty for converting mortgage mandates into a mortgage has temporarily been reduced to 0%.

-In the Brussels region, the Brussels Government has announced that it will extend the 2-month payment term for immovable property tax with an additional 2 months.
+In the Brussels region, the Brussels Government has for example announced that it will extend the two-month payment term for immovable property tax and road tax with an additional two-months and that the registration duty for converting mortgage mandates into a mortgage will temporarily not be collected.

 Following the federal decisions to prevent the Coronavirus, cities and municipalities also provide support measures for the self-employed and entrepreneurs affected.
 A compilation of a.o. the fiscal measures of the Flemish cities and municipalities can be found on the website of VVSG here.
 However, it is recommended to have a look at the website of your municipality.